Germancitoz/Germancito57/README.md

 ### Ey, I am a boy who love the technology and software

-### My first code lines were 1 year ago and now I am learning a lot of interesting things about that environment
+### My first code lines were 1 year ago and now I am learning a lot of interesting things about this environment

 <br>